 Although it is generally well tolerated, some people experience adverse reactions.
 Fungal and bacterial infections have been reported.
-Though this rarely occurs, I feel it is essential to be aware before applying.
+Though this rarely occurs, I feel it is essential to be aware of before applying.

 Another important point to keep in mind before applying Neosporin, is allergies.
-Some people are sensitive toward antibiotics.
+Some people are sensitive to antibiotics.
 In such cases, it can be dangerous for them to apply an allergen to a spot that is already vulnerable.